The Council - Episode 1: The Mad Ones Review

 The Council - Episode 1: The Mad Ones

-Set in the year 1793, players are whisked away to a private island off the shores of England belonging to an influential and worthy English aristocrat Lord Mortimer.
-That may be an understatement, as his social gatherings are attended by some of the most prestigious figures in history, all of which owe their success to Lord Mortimer.
-As Louis de Richet, a member of a secret society, you feel out of place amongst the high profile cast of characters, but you received an invitation nonetheless.
-It doesn’t take long before the threads behind the curtain begin to unravel, as you surmise the hidden agendas for each of the characters attending, but at the same time, you are trying to find your mother.
-Sarah de Richet, a wealthy aristocrat, and leader of one of the most influential secret societies (The Golden Order) in the world has gone missing on the very same island you find yourself on.
+Set in the year 1793, players are whisked away to a private island off the shores of England belonging to an influential and worthy English aristocrat, Lord Mortimer.
+That may be an understatement, as his social gatherings are attended by some of the most prestigious figures in history, all of whom owe their success to Lord Mortimer.
+As Louis de Richet, a member of a secret society, you feel out of place amongst the high-profile cast of characters, but you received an invitation nonetheless.
+It doesn't take long before the threads behind the curtain begin to unravel, as you surmise the hidden agendas for each of the characters attending, but at the same time, you are trying to find your mother.
+Sarah de Richet, a wealthy aristocrat and leader of one of the most influential secret societies (The Golden Order) in the world, has gone missing on the very same island you find yourself on.

 The Council differentiates itself from other episodic story-driven titles on the market by implementing a robust RPG skill system.
-After the opening sequence sets the mood, you are given a choice to develop Louis de Richet's initial skill sets from three different class trees; Diplomat, Detective, and Occultist.
-Each tree is comprised of five different skills that you can dump points into in order to level them up and become more efficient in that particular field.
-In my first time through Episode 1: The Mad Ones, I went with the detective class to start, although you can easily expand your abilities to the other skill trees.
-It will be more costly to do so but may prove beneficial to develop a more rounded character.
+After the opening sequence sets the mood, you are given a choice to develop Louis de Richet's initial skill sets from three different class trees: Diplomat, Detective, and Occultist.
+Each tree comprises five different skills that you can invest points into to level them up and become more efficient in that particular field.
+In my first playthrough of Episode 1: The Mad Ones, I went with the detective class to start, although you can easily expand your abilities to the other skill trees.
+It will be more costly to do so but may prove beneficial to develop a more well-rounded character.
 Your initial chosen class unlocks the included skills at level one.
 All three have their strengths and weaknesses, such as being able to locate more objects/items in the environment in the Detective tree.
-You’ll be able to unlock chests if you progress through the Occultist tree, but being a Diplomat gives you a talented tongue to convince others to your cause in any heated exchange.
-Another example early on, allowed me to use my added agility skill and vigilance to pry open wooden plank and reveal a hidden item that is now an integral piece of the narrative.
+You'll be able to unlock chests if you progress through the Occultist tree, but being a Diplomat gives you a talented tongue to convince others to your cause in any heated exchange.
+Another example early on allowed me to use my added agility skill and vigilance to pry open a wooden plank and reveal a hidden item that is now an integral piece of the narrative.

-Using any of your skills costs effort points, either during a conversation or when interacting with the environment, however, the higher your skill level, the lower the amount of effort points is consumed.
-Exploiting vulnerabilities negates the cost of using your skills, but you won’t always know someone’s vulnerabilities.
+Using any of your skills costs effort points, either during a conversation or when interacting with the environment; however, the higher your skill level, the lower the amount of effort points consumed.
+Exploiting vulnerabilities negates the cost of using your skills, but you won't always know someone's vulnerabilities.
 It becomes imperative to make decisions based on what you think the best approach for the specific person you are trying to get information from will be, as well as managing the cost of using your limited effort points.
-There is an item that you can find scattered about the island and the mansion that can replenish your effort points but be warned, relying on too many items during a quest (each episode is broken up into multiple quests) causes a negative status effect on Louis.
-If you find yourself using skills against someone’s immunities, you become exhausted.
-The narrative will continue no matter the choices you make, or if you fail every confrontation in the game, however, all consequences are permanent and should substantially alter the outcome.
+There are items that you can find scattered about the island and the mansion that can replenish your effort points, but be warned—relying on too many items during a quest (each episode is broken up into multiple quests) causes a negative status effect on Louis.
+If you find yourself using skills against someone's immunities, you become exhausted.
+The narrative will continue no matter the choices you make, or if you fail every confrontation in the game; however, all consequences are permanent and should substantially alter the outcome.

 As the first episode of The Council, much of your time is spent learning about the colorful cast of characters, although it generally focused on only a few of them, briefly touching upon the rest that appears close to the end of the episode.
 During the early parts of the episode, you'll be focused on exploring the beautifully crafted mansion and studying the highly detailed works of art hanging in every room.
 Consumables are littered throughout, giving you the edge during conversations by replenishing your effort points, letting you see both immunities and vulnerabilities, negating the effort point cost, or curing you of negative status alterations you have acquired, such as being intoxicated.
 Being drunk hides any dialogue timer elements during conversations.